cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The output of the authentication phase is a session secret `session_key` and export key `export_key`.
 Applications can use `session_key` to derive additional keying material as needed.
 Key derivation and other details of the protocol are specified by the AKE scheme.
-We note that by the results in {{OPAQUE}}, KE2 and KE3 must authenticate credential_request and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.
+We note that by the results in {{OPAQUE}}, KE2 and KE3 must authenticate `credential_request` and `credential_response`, respectively, for binding between the underlying OPRF protocol messages and the KE session.

 We use the parameters Npk and Nsk to denote the size of the public and private keys used